ribugent/browser-userscripts/Readme.md

 ### AppSheet lm fill hours

-Extends AppSheet with a few extra buttons to fill hours in the time tracking form.
-The script adds random minute variations (up to 10 minutes) to clock-in and clock-out times to create more natural-looking time entries rather than exact times.
+Extends AppSheet with a few extra buttons to fill hours in the time tracking form, with these features:

+- Random minute variations (up to 10 minutes) to clock-in and clock-out times, these are pre-configured, adjust them as needed.
+- Tracking entries are send as "Automatic" instead of "Manual".

 [Install](https://github.com/ribugent/browser-userscripts/raw/refs/heads/main/appsheet.lm-fill-hours.user.js)

-> Notes: this script comes with pre-configured working schedule, set and adjust it as needed.

 ### Lattice Time-Off Enhancement